 This availability makes the drug much more likely to land in the hands of teens.
 A national survey found that almost 60% of 10th graders and 75% of 12th graders say that obtaining marijuana is “fairly easy” or “very easy.”

-How is Marijuana Used Among Teenagers?
+How Is Marijuana Used Among Teenagers?

-Vaping, smoking using an electronic cigarette also plays a role in the increased use of marijuana in teens.
+Vaping, or smoking using an electronic cigarette, also plays a role in the increased use of marijuana in teens.
 Further data from NIDA also found that about 20% of high school seniors reported vaping marijuana within the last year.
 Marijuana can be vaped, and it is possible to disguise the telltale scent of marijuana by using flavored vaping products.

 One-half of all teen marijuana users choose to smoke recreational marijuana instead of using other forms of the drug.
 In addition to smoking and vaping, marijuana can also be used by: